 in case you run a different networking setup.
 If you follow this blog post and put VictoriaMetrics in the same Docker Network as CrowdSec and Grafana, it will work as outlined via the URL above.
 Docker will do the heavily lifting of networking and DNS resolving.In case you are implementing vmauth as proxy in front of VictoriaMetrics, you may want to uncomment the Authorization header line and add your secret token passphrase.

 That's it.
-Via this notification handler, CrowdSec will happily format the threat intel data from decisions as JSON and pass it along to our VictoriaMetrics container via its API endpoint running on TCP/8428.
+Via this notification handler, CrowdSec will happily format alert metrics and pass those along to our VictoriaMetrics container via its API endpoint running on TCP/8428.

 Adjusting our CrowdSec Profile